-The above captioned Limited Ad Valorem Tax Bonds, Series 2023A (the "Series 2023A Bonds") and the Limited Ad Valorem Tax Road Bonds, Series 2023B (the "Series 2023B Bonds" and together with the Series 2023A Bonds, the "Bonds") when issued, will constitute valid and legally binding special obligations of the Westpointe Special Improvement District (the "District"), and will be payable from the proceeds of an annual ad valorem tax, within legal limitations as described herein, levied against all taxable property within the District.
+The above captioned Bonds when issued, will constitute valid and legally binding special obligations of the Westside 211 Special Improvement District (the "District"), and will be payable from the proceeds of an annual ad valorem tax, within legal limitations as described herein, levied against all taxable property within the District and a subordinate pledge of the proceeds of a sales and use tax (the "Sales and Use Tax"), within legal limitations as described herein levied by the District.

 THE BONDS ARE SUBJECT TO SPECIAL RISK FACTORS DESCRIBED HEREIN.
-See "RISK FACTORS."
+(See "RISK FACTORS.")
 NEITHER THE FAITH AND CREDIT NOR THE TAXING POWERS OF THE STATE OF TEXAS; BEXAR COUNTY, TEXAS (the "County"); THE CITY OF SAN ANTONIO, TEXAS (the "City"); NOR ANY POLITICAL SUBDIVISION OTHER THAN THE DISTRICT ARE PLEDGED TO PAY PRINCIPAL OF AND INTEREST ON THE BONDS.
-See "THE DISTRICT - General" and "THE DISTRICT - Bexar County Commissioners Court's and the County's Limited Involvement with the Issuance of the Bonds," and "MANAGEMENT".
+(See "THE DISTRICT - General" and "THE DISTRICT - Bexar County Commissioners Court's and the County's Limited Involvement with the Issuance of the Bonds," and "MANAGEMENT.")

-Principal of the Bonds is payable at maturity or earlier redemption at the principal payment office of the paying agent/registrar, initially U.S. Bank Trust Company, National Association, Houston, Texas (the "Paying Agent/Registrar"), upon surrender of the Bonds for payment.
-Interest on the Bonds will accrue from the Date of Delivery, and is payable each February 15 and August 15, commencing February 15, 2024 until maturity or prior redemption.
+Principal of the Bonds is payable at maturity or earlier redemption at the principal payment office of the paying agent/registrar, initially BOKF, NA, Dallas, Texas (the "Paying Agent/Registrar"), upon surrender of the Bonds for payment.
+Interest on the Bonds will accrue from the date of initial delivery, and is payable each February 15 and August 15, commencing February 15, 2024 until maturity or prior redemption.
 Interest will be payable on the basis of a 360-day calendar year of twelve 30-day months.
 The Bonds will be issued only in fully registered form in denominations of \$5,000 each or integral multiples thereof.
 The Bonds are subject to redemption prior to their maturity, as described herein.
-See "THE BONDS - Redemption Provisions."
+(See "THE BONDS - Redemption Provisions.")